Arkhive-Evercraft/robot-programming/windows-ros2-instructions/windows-ros-full-steps.md

 - C:\Program Files\CMake\bin
 - C:\Program Files\Graphviz\bin

-<div style="page-break-after: always;"></div>

-7. From completing all of the installation steps up until now, these are the environment variables should be set.
+1. From completing all of the installation steps up until now, these are the environment variables should be set.

 	![Cropped Picture of Paths Added During Installation](images/final-env-paths-cropped.png)

 	> Make sure to add any if they are missing.
 The paths should be the same as in the picture if you installed everything in the default locations in the instructions.

-<div style="page-break-after: always;"></div>
+---

 ## Step 10: Install ROS2 Foxy
 1. Go to https://github.com/ros2/ros2/releases and find the latest release of ROS2 Foxy